scheidelg/SANS-Class-Redirect-Template/Instructions.md

 3. Enable sharing for editing, and get the sharable URL.

-   Note: For the time being we're trying to avoid using a shared editing password.
+   **Note**: For the time being we're trying to avoid using a shared editing password.
 We might have to staring using passwords if there are ever problems with people maliciously mucking with the notebook.

     - Browse to the notebook via OneDrive
     - Right-click on the notebook and select **Details** from the context menu to activate the details pane